ValkrynCiel/redux-microblog/README.md

 # Microblog
-Microblog is an app that allows user to post articles and rate articles.</ br>
+Microblog is an app that allows user to post articles and rate articles. <br/>
 See it: https://microblog-less.herokuapp.com/

 ## Technologies